A watershed moment for David Hockney: Henry Geldzahler and Christopher Scott (1969)

 David Hockney’s double portrait of Geldzahler, a curator at The Met, and his partner, painter Christopher Scott, helped to secure his reputation.
-In March this masterpiece from the Barney A. Ebsworth Collection will be offered in London
+This masterpiece from the Barney A. Ebsworth Collection realised more than £37 million

 In 1968, the 30-year-old painter

 David Hockney began a series of seven monumental canvases,

 each 7 ft by 10 ft.
 These paintings would consume him for the